AndychenIBM/universal-connectors/logstash-filter-mongodb-guardium/README.md

 ??It is fully free and fully open-source.
 The license is Apache 2.0, meaning you are free to use it however you want??

 ## Documentation
-Supported commands:
+### Supported commands:
 * find, insert, delete, update, ...
 * aggregate with $lookup(s) or $graphLookup(s)

+### Supported errors:

+* Authentication error (18) – A failed login error.
+* Authorization error (13) - To see the "Unauthorized ..." description properly in Guardium, you'll need to extend the report and add the "Exception description" field.

-The filter plugin also supports the Authentication and Authorization errors.
-MongoDB Access control must be configured, to catch these events.
+The filter plugin also supports sending errors as well, though MongoDB Access control must be configured before these events will be logged.
+For example, edit _/etc/mongod.conf_ to contain:

+    security:
+        authorization: enabled

 ## Filter notes
 * The filter supports events sent thru Syslog, which indicate "mongod:" in their message.